 - Gruta do Salitre (Saltpeter Cave) – Diamantina – pay attention to the perfect acoustics of this cave;

 - Archaeological Site Pedra Pintada – Barão de Cocais – to see the Rock Paintings;

 - Vila do Biribiri, where we recommend lunch, located in Biribiri State Park, open daily, it is possible to walk through the park and swim in the waterfalls;

 - Unmissable! – Tabuleiro Waterfall (273 meters of fall, the highest in Minas Gerais and the third in Brazil), which is in the Serra do Intendente State Natural Park (Conceição do Mato Dentro).
 The park is a perfect destination for those seeking ecotourism and adventure tourism, as well as biologists and researchers due to its vast biodiversity and geographical position that transits between the Atlantic Forest and Cerrado. f you visit, have lunch at Restaurante Família;

 - Serra do Caraça – the Sanctuary region is full of trails and waterfalls to be explored;

 - Sempre-Vivas National Park, located in Serra do Espinhaço, one of the most biodiverse regions of Brazil.
 In addition to the Sempre-Vivas flowers (Ever-Living flowers) and numerous species of plants and animals, it also houses springs of the São Francisco and Jequitinhonha Rivers.
 The Park is in the planning phase of public use, so the visit is limited and depends on authorization.
-More details on the official website.

 Where to Stay